opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 This proposal is based on proposal B, F and G with new ideas, some description is kept unchanged and borrowed from these original proposals.

-The design goal is to avoid over-flexible speficication, and avoid abusing the specification.
+The design goal is to avoid over-flexible specification, and avoid abusing the specification.

 It is NOT TO store variation of user configuration of applications in the compatibility artifact.